Briefing Paper: Citizens Forum for Civil Liberties (CFCL)

 The observations of the Yashwant Sinha, former Union Finance Minister headed Parliamentary Standing Committee on Finance on The National Identification Authority of India Bill, 2010 exposes the dubious nature and character of Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Bill, 2016.
 The report of the Parliamentary Standing Committee was presented to Lok Sabha and Rajya Sabha on 13th December, 2011.

-In its 48 page long report, the Parliamentary Standing Committee observed:
+In its 48 pages long report, the Parliamentary Standing Committee observed:

-“The Committee are constrained to point out that in the instant case, since the law making is underway with the bill being pending, any executive action is as unethical and violative of Parliament’s prerogatives as promulgation of an ordinance while one of the Houses of Parliament being in session.”
+“The Committee are constrained to point out that in the instant case since the lawmaking is underway with the bill being pending, any executive action is as unethical and violative of Parliament’s prerogatives as the promulgation of an ordinance while one of the Houses of Parliament being in session.”

 At page no. 32, it reads: